 Why get someone to write an index for you?
 Can’t it be automated?
-And do I really need one for my book?
+And do you really need one for your book?
 Here’s what you need to know!

 Before we start, let’s look at the three main types of books available: